The Exorcist: Cultural reference point

 In 2015, the District of Columbia posted a commemorative plaque on the Exorcist steps, since they had become a tourist attraction.
-At a ceremony the day before Halloween that year, Blatty and Friedkin were present as the plaque, with Mayor Muriel Bowser's signature, was unveiled.
+At a ceremony the day before Halloween that year, Blatty and Friedkin were present as the plaque was unveiled.
 Friedkin said that having his name on the plaque was a greater honor than another Academy Award, since "the Academy may come and go.
 Its importance has been diminished over the years anyway.
 But that plaque on those steps is going to be there for a very long time."

 Accolades

 The Exorcist was nominated for ten Academy Awards and won two.
 It was the first horror film to be nominated for Best Picture.
 It won four of seven Golden Globe nominations, including Best Motion Picture – Drama.
 Robert Knudson and Chris Newman won The Exorcists first Oscar, for Best Sound, thanking Friedkin, the studio and their crews, at the ceremony.
 Blatty won for Best Adapted Screenplay, accepting the award from Angie Dickinson and Miller, who applauded Blatty vigorously.
 In his short speech, Blatty posthumously thanked William Bloom, "who taught me the rudiments and the craft of screenwriting" and Friedkin.
 He also paid tribute to his parents, "whose love and whose courage have brought me to this moment and to this place".
 The next morning, Blatty complained in The Hollywood Reporter (THR) that The Exorcist had not won all the awards it was nominated for, as it was "head and shoulders, the finest film made this year and in many other years".
 He accused veteran director George Cukor of having campaigned against the film.